German stocks - Factors to watch on October 8

-FRANKFURT Oct 8 The DAX top-30 index looked set to open 0.1 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0628 GMT.
+FRANKFURT Oct 8 The DAX top-30 index is expected to open 0.6 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0610 GMT.

 The following are some of the factors that may move German stocks: